 PhD project: Small Mammals Monitoring in a Changing world: from community analysis to zoonosis prevalence and space use pattern.

-FEM Department and supervisor : Biodiversity and Molecular Ecology Department, (Applied ecology group), Dr. Francesca Cagnacci and Dr. Valentina Tagliapietra
+Supervisor : Dr. Francesca Cagnacci and Dr. Valentina Tagliapietra